What is a neuroforaminal stenosis?

 Neuroforaminal stenosis is a narrowing (stenosis) of the nerve exit canals (neuroforamina) between the vertebral bodies of the spine.

-The exit hole in the area of the lumbar spine is about 18-22 millimeters high and 5-8 millimeters wide.
+The exit orifice in the lumbar spine is about 18-22 millimeters high and 5-8 millimeters wide.
 In the area of the cervical spine (C-spine) 10-14 millimeters, the opening of the neuroforamina is high and 5-7 millimeters wide.
-When narrowing occurs in the area of the openings, neuroforaminal stenosis occurs - a narrowing of the nerve exit opening, often called neuroforaminal narrowing.
+When narrowing occurs in the area of the openings, neuroforaminal stenosis occurs - a narrowing of the nerve exit, often called neuroforaminal narrowing.

 How do narrowings of the neuroforamina develop?